asp28/PropertyTycoon/DevelopmentDocuments/Sprint8/sprint8Doc.md

 With this sprint, the team found the issues of the aforementioned errors, but the team did not successfully fix such errors.
 As a result, these tasks will be added onto the next sprint.

 ## Summary of Sprint

+In this sprint, a majority of the time was spent debugging the software instead of completing more work towards the final product, but the sprint was successfull overall.

+We had spent a week going over all the features and fixing any bugs that would not have been found by the test classes by performing system-wide testing on the user interface.
+We shouldn't have needed a sprint cycle to do this as it should have been done as methods were made previously.